Lambic-Geuze route

 Finish: Halle

-It was a brilliant ending to a wonderful cycling adventure through the Pajottenland and Zenne Valley.
-But our journey is not quite over yet.
-There are still a few more kilometres to go.
+It has been a wonderful end to a delightful cycling adventure through the Pajottenland and the Senne Valley.
+Although our journey is not quite over yet.
+We still have a few kilometres to go.
 Fortunately, they are almost entirely flat.
-The cycle highway along the water takes us back to our starting point in Halle.
-Tired, but satisfied, we think back on a wonderful cycling adventure.
+The cycle highway along the canal takes us back to our starting point in Halle.
+Tired but contented, we grab a seat in one of the cosy cafés.
+We find one at Vontjesboer, a real traditional pub where we can look back on our adventure.
+Or go for 't Parlement, where you will find the largest selection of lambic and geuze beers in the region.
+See you soon, Pajottenland and Senne Valley!
+See you soon, lambic and geuze!

 Finish